Andrew-Chen-Wang/django-merge-table-data/README.md

 ~~I don't think it's necessary to add an index, although this, for Donate Anything, is an automated system...~~

 SCRATCH THAT.
 Index ABSOLUTELY NEEDED.
 HOLY SHIT I had to just cancel the non indexed one with a lower iteration count...
-4 HOURS like WTF.
+4 MINUTES like WTF.
 I'm tired. f this shit i'm out.

 Basically, let's limit the new items to 1000.
 10,000 would be deadly.